Registration

 • You can view and pay your tuition and fees online through myRedDragon.
 For directions on how to view/print your bill, please see View Your Bill or visit Billing/Payment Information.

-• Students who do not provide payment by the due date will be deregistered.
+• Students who do not confirm their attendance will be deregistered.

 • Contact the Student Accounts Office with any billing or payment questions.